A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 Loevinger (1976) conceptualized the ego as the organizing framework through which a person integrates experience, makes meaning, and regulates action.
 In her model, ego development proceeds through a hierarchical sequence of stages, each representing an increasingly differentiated and integrated structure of cognitive, interpersonal, moral, and conscious-preoccupational functioning.
 The Washington University Sentence Completion Test (WUSCT; Hy & Loevinger, 1996) is the most extensively validated instrument available for assessing ego stage, and has been supported in more than four decades of psychometric research (Cohn & Westenberg, 2004; Loevinger, 1979; Manners & Durkin, 2001; Novy & Francis, 1992).
 Cook-Greuter (1999) extended the scoring system to provide greater precision at the post-conventional stages.

 Three stages are directly relevant to the present study.
 The Self-Aware (E5) stage is the modal adult stage, in which the individual has begun to recognize inner states and multiple perspectives but continues to anchor identity, values, and judgment in external convention and social approval (Loevinger, 1976).
-The Conscientious (E6) stage involves the construction of an internal value system, self-evaluated standards, and long-range goals that are the person's own rather than being internalized from the social surround.
-The Individualistic (E7) stage, which marks the beginning of post-conventional development, involves the recognition that one's own framework is partial and constructed, along with the capacity to hold one's own perspective as an object of reflection (Cook-Greuter, 2004; Loevinger, 1976).
+The Conscientious (E6) stage involves the construction of an internal value system, self-evaluated standards, and long-range goals that are the person’s own rather than being internalized from the social surround.
+The Individualistic (E7) stage involves the recognition that one’s own framework is partial and constructed, along with the capacity to hold one’s own perspective as an object of reflection (Cook-Greuter, 2004; Loevinger, 1976).

-The correspondence between Loevinger's taxonomy and Kegan's (1982, 1994) orders of mind has been noted by multiple authors (Cook-Greuter, 2004; McCauley, Drath, Palus, O'Connor, & Baker, 2006).
-Kegan's Socialized order corresponds approximately to Loevinger's E5, his Self-Authoring order to E6 and E7, and his Self-Transforming order to E8 and above.
-The present study draws on both frameworks where each offers descriptive precision.
+The correspondence between Loevinger’s taxonomy and Kegan’s (1982, 1994) orders of mind has been noted by multiple authors (Cook-Greuter, 2004; McCauley et al., 2006).
+Kegan’s Socialized order corresponds approximately to Loevinger’s E5, his Self-Authoring order to E6/E7.

 The Manners and Durkin Framework